Level of education

 Objectives

-: The aim is to enable the future master's graduate to have solid knowledge to describe complex solutions and to interpret scientific data and the bibliography of separation chemistry.
+The aim is to enable future master's graduates to acquire a solid knowledge base for describing complex solutions and interpreting scientific data and bibliography in the field of separation chemistry.

-General chemistry at the first university cycle in a degree in chemistry and/or physics.
+Undergraduate general chemistry in a Bachelor's degree in chemistry and/or physics.

 Syllabus